-On 19 July, the Department of Justice's Antitrust Division ("DOJ") and the Federal Trade Commission ("FTC") jointly released new draft merger guidelines for public comment.
-The guidelines explain how the DOJ and FTC (the "Agencies") will assess whether future mergers and acquisitions may violate U.S. antitrust law.
+On July 19, the Department of Justice's Antitrust Division ("DOJ") and the Federal Trade Commission ("FTC") jointly released new draft merger guidelines for public comment.
+The guidelines are intended to explain how the DOJ and FTC (the "Agencies") will assess whether future mergers and acquisitions may violate U.S. antitrust law.
 These guidelines represent another step in the Biden Administration's effort to increase aggressive merger enforcement.